 Observers become sensitized to intricate aspects of infant behavior and infant-parent interaction.
 The natural and inevitable feelings aroused by infant observation are shared and explored within the supportive small group.
 This allows for multiple perspectives and expands the view of the one observer.
 Group process provides another level of understanding, as group interactions sometimes parallel interactions observed between mothers and infants.

 - IPTI will be offering two Infant Observation seminars at our Waltham Headquarters.
 Each seminar meets twice a month.

 - Classes are small; maximum of five students.

 - We are currently accepting applications for the 2019-2020 academic year.
-Applications are accepted on a rolling basis.
-The deadline to apply is July 1, 2019.
+Students are admitted on a rolling basis; early applications are encouraged.
 There is a $50 application fee.

 - The tuition for the course is $1,500.

 - In an effort to advance equitable access to training in Infant Mental Health, our donors have earmarked scholarship funds for students from racial and ethnic minority groups.
 Please contact IPTI for more information.